Bug report #6822

-Updated by Jacob Madsen over 1 year ago
+Updated by Jacob Madsen almost 2 years ago

 I have encountered the same issue.
 The strange thing is, that the bug only occurs when using the "Google Satellite" layer.
 The other 3 layers - "Streets", "Hybrid" and "Physical" do not have this problem.
 OpenLayers 1.1.0 plugin on latest Quantum GIS Desktop build 5ac7d03 running on Windows 7.

-Updated by Andre Joost over 1 year ago
+Updated by Andre Joost almost 2 years ago

 ... and it does not happen everywhere.
 Here in Germany I had no such problems.
 Maybe it is related to the available zoomlevel for Satellite imagery, which might be lower in less populated areas.

 Updated by Matthew Schubert over 1 year ago

 I can confirm this bug.
 I'm trying to digitize some rail lines, and I notice a zoom difference and offset between the Hybrid and Satellite layers from Google.
 The Hybrid layer seems to be correct, while the Satellite layer isn't.